okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 * QA testing by Okta - 5 business days
 * Final publication in the OIN Catalog - 3 business days

 All submissions go through these phases.
-Okta updates you by email for any remediations arising from the initial review and QA testing phases.
-At any point, you can check the status of your submission in the [OIN Manager](https://oinmanager.okta.com).
+The Okta OIN team will send you email to note any remediations arising from the initial review and QA testing phases.
+At any point in the process, you can check the status of your submission in the [OIN Manager](https://oinmanager.okta.com).

+## Submission support

+Getting your app integration in the OIN catalog involves two phases: creating a functional integration and submitting it through the OIN publication process.
+For each phase in the process, Okta has an associated support stream to assist you.

-If you need additional help with the publication process, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/) or email us at <developers@okta.com>.
+When you are constructing your Okta integration, you can post a question on the Okta Developer Forum, or email the Okta Developer Support team at <developers@okta.com>.

+When you are troubleshooting a submission or need to know the current publication status, sign in to the [OIN Manager](https://oinmanager.okta.com).
+There you can make any necessary changes to your submission.
+If you have questions or need additional support to publish your app integration, you can reach out to the Okta OIN team directly at <oin@okta.com>.

 >**Note:** All integrations in the OIN catalog are public.
-If you want to submit a private integration request for applications that use SCIM 1.1 or Profile Mastering, or for applications that use a custom header expression for the Header Auth, then use the SCIM [App Integration Wizard](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard) to create your integration and send an email to <developers@okta.com>.
-Okta App Analysts will work with you to create an internal-only integration that is not included in the OIN.
+If you want to submit a private integration request for applications that use SCIM 1.1 or Profile Mastering, or for applications that use a custom header expression for the Header Auth, then use the SCIM [App Integration Wizard](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard) to create your integration and then send an email to <oin@okta.com>.
+The Okta OIN team will work with you to create an internal-only integration that is not included in the OIN.

 <NextSectionLink/>